taviso/lotusdrv/README.md

 ![screenshot](screenshot.png)

-> Note: This driver is intended for DOSEMU2 in *-term* mode, i.e. running in a terminal.
+> Note: This driver is intended for DOSEMU2 in *term* mode, i.e. running in a terminal.

 I used MSVC 8.00c (still available to MSDN subscribers), I believe it's the last version of MSVC that could target DOS.